Guest blog: Ben Mitchell, Research Impact Team

 UWE Researchers and the Clinical Commissioning Groups

 As part of UWE’s response to Covid-19, researchers from UWE have been working with the local Clinical Commissioning Groups (CCG) to provide evidence to support rapid decision making.
 The CCG are the people charged with making healthcare decisions locally and they are currently grappling with things such as: what do we need to do? where do we need to pool our resources? what types of treatment are needed? how do we need to respond?
 The local CCG includes healthcare providers in Bristol, North Somerset and South Gloucestershire.

 Within the local CCG ‘cells’ have been established, acting as working groups purely in response to the impact that Covid-19 is having on current healthcare.
 Many issues have come up including: home monitoring of symptoms, impact on mental health and impact of healthcare workers’ absenteeism.
 These issues have come up as people look to manage problems most effectively and efficiently.
-The Research and Evidence Team at the CCG, along with Professor Nicki Walsh who works across UWE, the CCG and the Applied Research Collaborative (ARC-West) are working with the local commissioners to manage these requests.
+The Clinical Effectiveness & Research Team at the CCG, along with Professor Nicki Walsh who works across UWE, the CCG and the Applied Research Collaborative (ARC-West) are working with the local commissioners to manage these requests.
 These important questions are then fed to the Applied Research Collaborative West team, who co-ordinate researchers from UWE and the University of Bristol, creating a rapid response team to retrieve and synthesise evidence, or provide other advice to support evaluation, healthcare modelling, statistics and economics.